vesnikos/sample-k8s-kind-cluster/README.md

 ## Features?

+- One command to (re)create the cluster. `make cluster`
 - Disposable.
 - Works on Windows, Linux and MacOS(maybe)
 - Minimal interference with your computer.
 Nodes are containers.
-- One command to (re)create the cluster. `make cluster`
 - Cluster is defined as code.
 Check the `kind-config.yaml` file.
 It defines 1 control plane and 1 worker node and ports to expose.
 - Nodes are accessible via `kubectl` commands.
 - Built-in sample app.
-After `make cluster` you can access the sample app via `http://httpbin-local.vescorp.eu'
+After `make cluster` is finished then http://httpbin-local.vescorp.eu

 ## Demo